-Consequently, since generators of $Q_{v,w}$ has one more generator (an indeterminate) than generators of $Q_{vs_b,ws_b}$, it follows that $Q_{v,{w}}$ can also be obtained from an ideal generated by linear forms by a finite sequence of ascending elementary G-biliaisons.
+Consequently, $Q_{v,{w}}$ can also be obtained from an ideal generated by linear forms by a finite sequence of ascending elementary G-biliaisons since $Q_{v,w}=\langle h_1,\ldots,h_{\ell},z_{\text{max}}\rangle$, where the $h_i$ are generators of $Q_{vs_b,ws_b}$.
 Therefore, by Theorem \ref{connector}, the ideal $Q_{v,w}$ is in the G-liaison class of a complete intersection.
 On the other hand, suppose the variable $z_{\text{max}}$ does not belong to $Q_{v,w}$.
-Then $Q_{vs_b,w}$ is non-trivial and so by the induction hypothesis, it follows that $Q_{vs_b,{w}}$ can be obtained from an ideal generated by linear forms by a finite sequence of ascending elementary G-biliaisons.
-Consequently, we can infer from Lemma \ref{lem:moving-from-T-Q} that $T_{vs_b,{w}}$ can be obtained from an ideal generated by linear forms by a finite sequence of ascending elementary G-biliaisons.
+Then $Q_{vs_b,w}$ is a proper ideal and so by the induction hypothesis, it follows that $Q_{vs_b,{w}}$ can be obtained from an ideal generated by linear forms by a finite sequence of ascending elementary G-biliaisons.
+Consequently, we can infer from Remark \ref{rem:trans-Q-T} and Lemma \ref{lem:moving-from-T-Q} that $T_{vs_b,{w}}$ can be obtained from an ideal generated by linear forms by a finite sequence of ascending elementary G-biliaisons.
 Therefore, by Lemma \ref{lem:kazdan-to-schubert}, the ideal $Q_{v,{w}}$ can be obtained from an ideal generated by linear forms by a finite sequence of ascending elementary G-biliaisons.
 Thus, by Theorem \ref{connector}, $Q_{v,w}$ is in the G-liaison class of a complete intersection. \end{proof} \end{thm}